How will you report on and share your data and monitoring results?

 Similarly, as you conduct analysis and write up results, you may want to share monitoring findings with the community or with external stakeholders in academia, government or industry.
 Consider both the benefits and potential risks of sharing this information (in whole or in part).
 Take measures to retain control of the information to ensure it is not misrepresented or misused.
 Whenever possible, use the power that data visualization, maps, and other graphic tools can offer to breathe real life into your monitoring data, and its ability to influence and inform your key audiences.

 Can you increase the impact of your data by adding it to larger data sets that will paint a bigger picture about changes or issues you are working on?
 Increasingly, Indigenous communities and others are seeing the power in collaborating by sharing non-confidential data to contribute to larger data sets.
-A great example in Canada is the Mackenzie DataStream that is an open access platform that that houses water data from Indigenous communities and others throughout the Mackenzie River Basin in order to advance collaborative, evidence-based decision-making to support healthy waters for generations to come.
+A great example in Canada is the Mackenzie DataStream that is an open access platform that houses water data from Indigenous communities and others throughout the Mackenzie River Basin in order to advance collaborative, evidence-based decision-making to support healthy waters for generations to come.
 See the Story “Mackenzie DataStream: Data sharing for shared water stewardship”.